The requested URL /esi/header.html was not found on this server.

-Public interest opportunities are not limited to advocacy, as Akin Gump’s pro bono practice includes a wide variety of transactional opportunities.
-The firm’s single largest pro bono client is KIPP, a nationwide network of nonprofit charter schools, for which the firm provides a wide range of transactional counseling.
-Akin Gump also represents other nonprofits and small businesses, both in the United States and around the world.
-For instance, we work with the Grassroots Business Fund, which helps incubate, build and support businesses that empower the poor in developing countries as independent entrepreneurs and consumers of affordable goods and services.
+Pro Bono Scholars choose from a wide array of transactional and advocacy opportunities.
+Our single largest pro bono client is KIPP, a nationwide network of nonprofit charter schools for which we provide transactional counseling.
+We also represent other nonprofits and small businesses in the United States and around the world.
+For instance, we work with the Grassroots Business Fund, which helps incubate, build and support businesses that empower the poor in developing countries as entrepreneurs and consumers of affordable goods and services.
 We also counseled LeapFrog, the first international micro-insurance equity fund.

-Like other Akin Gump summer associates, in their second summer at the firm, Pro Bono Scholars have an opportunity to work on substantial pro bono matters in addition to assignments in other practices.
-We expect that, should the Pro Bono Scholars join the firm as attorneys, they will be leaders in our pro bono practice while still maintaining a full workload in their practice.
-Our former Pro Bono Scholars have taken the lead on interesting pro bono matters, from helping a charter school develop to litigating on behalf of Washington, D.C.’s taxi drivers challenging unfair cab regulations.
+We expect that Pro Bono Scholars who join the firm as lawyers will become leaders in our pro bono practice while maintaining a full commercial workload.
+Former Pro Bono Scholars have spearheaded many challenging pro bono matters, from helping a developing charter school, to litigating on behalf of Washington, D.C.’s taxi drivers over unfair cab regulations.

 Pro Bono Scholars are paid the regular summer associate salary while employed by the firm and receive a stipend totaling $17,000 for their time at a public interest organization.
 The first half of the stipend ($8,500) is paid when you start work at a public interest organization.
 The second half is paid when you honor your commitment to return as a summer associate after your 2L year.